Vinesma/.dotfiles/install/README.md

 ### The Kernel can't be loaded

 Solution: I once fixed this by booting with a pen drive on liveCD, opening a terminal, running `manjaro-chroot -a` and then running `grub-mkconfig`.

+### Wrong resolution upon startup

+Solution: Add `xrandr --output OUTPUT --mode WIDTHxHEIGHT` to the line that starts with `greeter-setup-script` in `/etc/lightdm/lightdm.conf`.
+You can find the values needed by running `xrandr` with no arguments.

 ## Links/Resources